 καὶ νῦν τὸ κατέχον οἴδατε, εἰς τὸ ἀποκαλυφθῆναι αὐτὸν ἐν τῷ ἑαυτοῦ καιρῷ. τὸ γὰρ μυστήριον ἤδη ἐνεργεῖται τῆς ἀνομίας, μόνον ὁ κατέχων ἄρτι ἕως ἐκ μέσου γένηται.

 “Even now you know (recognize) the restraining effort, that he should be revealed in his own season.
 For the mystery of iniquity—except the restrainer—is already working now until he becomes (arises) from the midst.”

 THE COMMON HANDLING

 PROBLEMS WITH THE COMMON HANDLING

-While this treatment of the passage seems plausible at first glance, a deeper investigation shows that it is flawed on several accounts.
+While the common treatment of the passage seems plausible at first glance, a deeper investigation shows that it is flawed on several accounts.